picarus/MAI-INLP-ALB5/readme.txt

 To retrieve all the relevant non-biographical documents for a profession, artist:

 SELECT a.id FROM article as a, people as p
-WHERE p.profession=”artist” AND a.people_id=p.id AND a.save=1 AND a.is_bio=0
+WHERE p.profession="artist" AND a.people_id=p.id AND a.save=1 AND a.is_bio=0

-To retrieve the id’s of non-biographical and validated documents for a character (Salvador Dali, id=41), the following SQL command must be queried:
+To retrieve the id's of non-biographical and validated documents for a character (Salvador Dali, id=41), the following SQL command must be queried:

 SELECT id FROM article WHERE people_id=41 AND save=1 AND is_bio=0